KDE/kdesrc-build/README.md

 everything (using `--refresh-build`), but this can take a significant amount of time!

+### User Setup Requirements

+If installing to just a home directory without root permissions, there are still some things you would want to do to setup for use in a running system.

+1. Setup a PAM module for a 'kde' service (so that kscreenlocker can properly check passwords).

+    cd /etc/pam.d/
+    ln -sf system-local-login kde

+Alternately, disable PAM support in kscreenlocker, but this then requires installing kcheckroot as suid (to read /etc/shadow) so you're still going to need to do something requiring root permissions.

+2. Setup KAuth to tie to PolicyKit (TODO: Fill this in...)

 ## CONTACT INFO

 If you find a bug, please report it at the [KDE